Vicki Karaminas

 Vicki Karaminas is a New Zealand fashion academic, and a full professor at Massey University.
+In 2024 the Royal Society Te Apārangi awarded Karaminas the Humanities Aronui Medal for her work advancing the discipline of fashion studies.

 Academic career

 After a 2002 PhD titled 'Interrupted journeys : travelling light : [soma]tographies of space' at the University of Technology, Sydney, Karaminas moved to Massey University, rising to full professor.

+In November 2024, the Royal Society Te Apārangi awarded Karaminas the Humanities Aronui Medal for her work advancing the discipline of fashion studies.
+The award citation noted her work developing a philosophical framework Critical Fashion Practice, and the three book series she has edited.